Do Go On - 337 - The History of April Fools Day

 We'll get through this sentence.

-the spaghetti harvest was a splendid idea, beautifully shot and organised.
+Quote, the spaghetti harvest was a splendid idea, beautifully shot and organized.

 This item has caused a great deal of delight one way or another.